 THE AUSSIE HERO

-I really think this has to be……ROCKLEA ROAD, invented by the Sydney company Darrell Lea.
+I really think number one in Australian sweets has to be……ROCKLEA ROAD, invented by the Sydney company Darrell Lea.
 It is different to Rocky Road, which began in the US, because it contains coconut as a main ingredient.

 Does Rocklea Road deserve a place among my world’s best?
 I truly think it does; such a decadent combination, with that special crunch of peanut to balance the soft, sweet marshmallow.